Nivalyx/osu-wiki/wiki/Beatmap/Converts/en.md

 ### osu! to osu!mania conversion

 Converts between osu! and osu!mania are generated mostly according to the rhythm of the beatmap, and are supposedly much more random than the other converts in its algorithm.
-While there are no consensus as to how
+While there are no consensus as to how osu! to osu!mania conversion works precisely, it generally follows the following gists:

 In addition to the above, osu!mania converts are unique in a sense that the resulting convert can either be [4K, 5K, or 7K](wiki/Gameplay/Game_modifier/xK) depending on the difficulty of the base beatmap.